markirch/sat-modulo-symmetries/docs/index.md

 The function `builder.var_edge(i,j)` returns the Boolean variable associated with the edge {i,j}.
 So, `[-builder.var_edge(i,j), -builder.var_edge(i,k), -builder.var_edge(j,k)]` represents a clause (a disjunction) that ensures that at least one of the named pairs of vertices has no edge between them, or in other words that the vertex triple `i,j,k` doesn't form a triangle.

+!!! note
+	The verbose triangle-forbidding code from the previous example can be obtained with the builtin function `GraphEncodingBuilder.ckFree(3)`; we use it for the next example.

 The third example goes beyond the builtin functions and encodes _maximal_ triangle-free graphs, i.e. such triangle-free graphs where the addition of any edge creates a triangle (in other words, triangle-free graphs with _diameter_ 2; where any two non-neighbors have a common neighbor).
 Notice how in this example we need to create and use _auxiliary_ variables: fresh propositional variables other than those that correspond to edges.
 The auxiliary variables are created and returned by `CNF_AND`, and encode the existence of a joint neighbor.

-Note that an equivalent of the rather verbose triangle-forbidding code from the previous example can be achieved with `GraphEncodingBuilder.ckFree(3)`, which we use below.

 ```python
 from pysms.graph_builder import GraphEncodingBuilder